Skip to main content

 Adam Foltz

-As the Director – Corporate Maintenance at Meridian Waste, Adam brings a wealth of experience and expertise in overseeing all aspects of vehicle maintenance for our expansive fleet.
+As the Director – Corporate Maintenance at Meridian Waste, Adam brings a wealth of expertise in overseeing all aspects of vehicle maintenance for our expansive fleet.
 With a strong background in commercial vehicle maintenance and repair, Adam plays a critical role in ensuring optimal operational efficiency, regulatory compliance, and cost-effective management of fleet maintenance operations.
 In this senior leadership role, Adam is responsible for developing and implementing strategic maintenance plans that enhance fleet performance and minimize downtime.
 He leads a team of highly skilled technicians and supervisors, ensuring that maintenance tasks are executed efficiently while maintaining the highest standards of safety and compliance with all DOT and state regulations.

-Adam works closely with the fleet management team to optimize vehicle utilization, improve fuel efficiency, and ensure the timely procurement and disposal of vehicles.
-Additionally, Adam manages vendor relationships, negotiating contracts for external maintenance services, parts, and repairs, and ensures that services provided meet or exceed quality standards.
 A highly analytical leader, Adam leverages data to identify trends, address potential issues proactively, and continuously improve maintenance operations.
 He consistently delivers comprehensive reports on key performance indicators, including vehicle uptime, repair costs, and safety compliance metrics.
 With strong leadership, communication, and problem-solving skills, Adam is dedicated to ensuring the reliability and performance of the fleet, driving the overall success of the company’s operations.

 JD Morgan